carlinyuen/GoogleVoiceSmsTextScheduler/README.md

 ===================
 gc-gv-sms-scheduler

-** Note: unfortunately Google Voice apis changed and it doesn't work anymore.
-Planning on updating it soon, sorry!

 Just a fun side project in my spare time.
 This simple chrome extension uses a content script to insert css and js into the Google Voice site (http[s]://www.google.com/voice/*), allowing you to schedule SMS texts to be sent at a later time.

 Some caveats: